 Why Ahead of Trends, Less Known?

 Not easy, but if we could create a product from a little-known produce of the Northeast region of India, it could help highlight the region and the farmers.
 And, yes it will help Zizira’s branding too.
 In fact, some products we are considering might be ahead of their times!

 Recently the food lab of Zizira came up with a way of packaging Sohphlang, a healthy rooter of Meghalaya, as a snack.
-The product we launched was chocolate quoted sohphlang!
-This is an example of ‘less known’ – may even be considered ahead of trends.
+The product we launched was chocolate coated sohphlang!
+This is an example of ‘lesser known trend’.
+It may even be considered ahead of its time.

 The core values of Chillibreeze is foundational and is helping the company grow, while the customers get value and every staff member thrives.
 These are the values the team brings to Zizira.